 - A. The Child Protection Committee (CPC) shall be composed of the following:

 - 1. School Principal Chairperson

-- 2. Academic/JHS Coordinator 1^{st} Vice Chairperson
+- 2. Academic/JHS Coordinator 1st Vice Chairperson

 - 3. PS/SHS Coordinator 2nd Vice Chairperson

 - 4. Guidance Counselor

 - 5. Activity Coordinator

 - 6. Class Adviser

 - 7. Mother Sister

 - 8. Student representative

-- B. The CPC shall perform the following functions:
+B. The CPC shall perform the following functions:

-- 1. Review the school child protection policy every three (3) years to ensure that the policy is adaptive to the current environment and situation;

-- 2. Initiate information dissemination programs and organize activities for the protection of children from abuse, exploitation, violence, discrimination and bullying or peer abuse; - 3.
+- Review the school child protection policy every three (3) years to ensure that the policy is adaptive to the current environment and situation; - Initiate information dissemination programs and organize activities for the protection of children from abuse, exploitation, violence, discrimination and bullying or peer abuse; - 3.
 Develop and implement a school-based referral and monitoring system; - 4.
-Establish a system for identifying students who may be suffering from significant harm based on any physical, emotional or behavioral signs; - 5.
-Identify, refer and, if appropriate, report to the appropriate offices cases involving child abuse, exploitation, violence, discrimination and bullying; - 6.
-Coordinate closely with the local police, social welfare and development offices, government agencies, and non-governmental organizations (NGOs), as may be appropriate; - Monitor the implementation of positive measures and effective procedures in providing the necessary support for the child and for those who care for the child; and - 8.
+Establish a system for identifying students who may be suffering from significant harm based on any physical, emotional or behavioral signs; - Identify, refer and, if appropriate, report to the appropriate offices cases involving child abuse, exploitation, violence, discrimination and bullying; - Coordinate closely with the Women and Child Protection Desks of the Philippine National Police (PNP), the Local Social Welfare and

+- Development Office (LSWDO), other government agencies, and non-governmental organizations (NGOs), as may be appropriate; - 7.
+Monitor the implementation of positive measures and effective procedures in providing the necessary support for the child and for those who care for the child; and - 8.
 Ensure that the children's right to be heard are respected and upheld in all matters and procedures affecting their welfare.